Cart 0

 An ebony, Vermillion wood, Lone Mountain turquoise, lapis, gold and sterling silver height inlay cuff, by Sonwai, Hopi Pueblo, USA 2020.

-The catalog pages below are taken from London Originals, a work of original research published in 2016 on the flowering of a new urban modernist jewelry movement in London during the 1960s and 1970s.
+The catalog pages below are taken from London Originals, a work of original research published in 2016 on the flowering of the new urban modernist jewelry movement in London during the 1960s and 1970s.
 The movement sought to transform its world alongside transformative movements in art, architecture, music, science, and society.
 Prominent names in this catalog include the curator Graham Hughes of Goldsmith Hall, the artist jeweler Wendy Ramshaw, and the modernist jewelry superstar Andrew Grima.

 London Originals, Exhibition Catalog by Mahnaz Isaphani Bartos